and Billy E

 Free Agent – A player that is not currently on anyone's fantasy roster.
 They can be acquired on the waiver wire.

 Handcuffing – This is the strategy of drafting the backups of your top players.
 This is an insurance measure, and most handcuffed players have the potential to post good numbers if the star that they are backing up goes down.
 Ex.
-Chester Taylor had success in Minnesota, and will be an essential “handcuff” for Matt Forte in Chicago.
+DeAngelo Williams had great success in Pittsburgh when Le'Veon Bell was suspended and injured.

 IDP – This stands for Individual Defensive Players.
 IDP Leagues draft individual defensive linemen, linebackers and defensive backs, opposed to traditional leagues that just draft offensive players and employ a team defense.
 IDP leagues award points for tackles, sacks, interceptions etc.